dwave-examples/qboost/README.md

 classifiers based on minimization of quadratic loss (squared difference between the observed and predicted label), so that the resulting optimization problem can be formulated as a binary quadratic model and solved on the D-Wave system.
-This approach has been explored previously in the literature by various authors, including (Neven, Mott, and Boyda).
+This approach has been explored previously in the literature, for example Refs.
+[1-4].

 This example illustrates the application of a QBoost formulation towards two illustrative data sets.